 Alfredo style / Bolognese style / Lasagna

 OK, so how to order food in Rome, if we cannot get those “Italian” dishes we know?
 Velavevodetto shows a good example as they've got almost all the traditional dishes, in a pretty professional way!

 Spaghetti with meatballs / Fettuccine Bolognese style

 In Rome, one of the most traditional pasta dish is Bucatini all’Amatriciana.
 In Italian, “Buco” means hole.
-So, naturally, we can imagine Bucatino is a pasta with a hole – let’s say like a tube.
-It is said, this shape is easier to cook in the boiling process, and also easier to grab more sauce when you eat.
+So, we imagine Bucatino is a pasta with a hole – let’s say like a tube.
+It is said, this shape is easier to cook and to grab more sauce.

 Fettuccine Alfredo Style